cosmos/cosmos-sdk/docs/lite/readme.md

 ### Comparision

-A full node of ABCI is different from its light client in the following ways:
+A full node of ABCI is different from its lite client in the following ways:

 || Full Node | LCD | Description|
 |-| ------------- | ----- | -------------- |